 by Kirsty from Lost in Landmarks

-Venice is on many people’s wish lists of places to travel and travelling there in winter should be on your radar too.
-Venice is stunning year round but winter brings a real mystical quality to the city too with misty mornings, quiet streets and a charm that is unbeatable.
+Venice is on many people’s wish lists of places to travel, and travelling there in winter should be on your radar too.
+Winter brings a mystical quality to the city with misty mornings, quiet streets and unbeatable charm.

-February in Venice brings not only Valentines day and a rush on the city with couples but also the Carnival which is a multi day celebration with people dressing up, wearing masks and enjoying boat trips, balls and operas.
+February in Venice brings Valentine’s Day and the Carnival, a multi-day celebration with people dressing up, wearing masks and enjoying boat trips, balls and operas.
+The quieter streets are busy again but vibrant as ever.

-It’s unlikely you’ll get snow or really cold weather in winter in Venice however be prepared for damp and rain which of course can still be pretty cold.
-Venice also sometimes floods in winter and while they do provide boardwalks to help out it’s a good idea to also bring waterproof shoes.
+It’s unlikely you’ll get snow or icy weather in winter in Venice; however, be prepared for dampness and rain.
+Venice also sometimes floods in winter, and while they do provide boardwalks, it’s a good idea to bring warm clothes and waterproof boots.

 by Zoe from Together in Transit

 One beautiful destination for a winter escape in Europe is the picture-perfect location of Luxembourg.
-Wintertime in Luxembourg is a great place to choose as your next destination, with a yearly chance of a lot of snow mostly in the North part of the country due to its’ elevation.
+Wintertime in Luxembourg is a great place to choose as your next destination.
+Due to its elevation, there’s a possibility of lots of snow, mainly in the North part of the country.

-In the city centre of Luxembourg, you can find the cosiest and most warm welcoming restaurants situated all over.
-Each with overhead heaters, blankets and serving local warm dishes and hot drinks – not forgetting Gluhwein at Christmas!
+In the city centre of Luxembourg, you can find the cosiest and most friendly welcoming restaurants situated on every street.
+Each has overhead heaters and blankets and serves local warm dishes and hot drinks – not forgetting Gluhwein (mulled wine) at Christmas!
 The city also usually has an ice rink in the centre square and live music being played.

-Else find yourself exploring in the natural areas of the country, such as the Mullerthal hiking trails or exploring a castle or two like at Vianden.
-There are plenty of locations to enjoy during Winter, with many things still open for activities or tours too.
-Making it great to enjoy wintertime with family, friends or loved ones with some local fun.
-Public transportation is free for all and most main roads are well looked after during winter conditions to get around.
+You could also explore natural areas of the country, such as the Mullerthal hiking trails or beautiful castles such as Vianden.
+Many tours make Winter excursions easy, making it great to enjoy wintertime with family or friends.
+Public transportation is free for all, and most main roads are well looked after during winter conditions.

-If you are there when it snows, it’s so pretty that it will be hard to leave.
-The city is like a winter wonderland with white covered buildings, children building snowmen at the parks and Christmas city lights twinkling.
-You can also head out of the city to many locations for snowball fights, walks and tobogganing on the local hills and fields.
+If you are there when it snows, re city is like a winter wonderland with snow-sprinkled buildings, snowmen, and twinkling Christmas lights.
+You can also head out of the city to many locations for Winter walks and tobogganing on the local hills and fields.

-Tips for travelling to Luxembourg in Winter include making sure you dress appropriately for the weather and suitable shoes for walking – even in the city with the hills.
+Tips for travelling to Luxembourg in Winter include ensuring you dress appropriately for the weather and take suitable shoes for walking – even in the city with the hills.
 If you are planning on driving, it’s mandatory to have winter tires in Luxembourg.

 AMSTERDAM, The Netherlands